ossforksvn/modulith-demo/README.md

 # Modulith Demo

-In this demo repo we implement a Client-Server for a board game, using a modular monolith as the backend architecture.
+The purpose of this demo is to illustrate the modular monolith (modulith) architectural style, and the Apache frameworks/libraries/runtimes that help build them.
+To help make this demo concrete, we implement a Client-Server for a board game, using a modular monolith as the backend server architecture.

 ## Why a modular monolith?